Frequently Asked Questions

 I’m not really sure if I want to major in a science.
 Is it possible to sign up for just the biology or chemistry, or do I have to take both classes?

 Participants in the Gateway Scholars Program must enroll in both biology and chemistry.
-The program is designed for students with a serious interest in science.
+The program is designed for students with a serious interest as either a Biology or Biochemistry major.
 There are a number of possible courses to “try out” a major course of study.
 You should talk this over with your advisor during orientation.

 What if I start the program but decide to change my major?
 Do I have to stay with the program for two years?